leventkaragol/libcpp-http-client/README.md

 This is a header only library.
 So actually, all you need is to add the libcpp-http-client.hpp file in src folder to your project and start using it with #include.

 But this library is a kind of Curl wrapper that uses Curl under the hood.
-So, you need to add Curl to your project before to use it.
+So, you also need to add Curl to your project before to use it.

 You can find usage examples in the examples folder, also find a sample CMakeLists.txt file content below.